near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Uploading the image

-To upload the NFT image, we are going to use the free [NFT Storage](https://nft.storage/#getting-started) service, built specifically for storing off-chain NFT data.
+To upload the NFT image, we are going to use the free [NFT Storage](https://nft.storage/#getting-started) service built specifically for storing off-chain NFT data.
 NFT Storage offers free decentralized storage and bandwidth for NFTs on [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/).